 When I attend a graduation at a TCU, I see young people who came to college just out of high school, graduates who came with a GED, and older students who spent years pursuing their degrees while working and raising a family.
 The diversity of the students we serve is amazing—students just like those you might see every day in your families and communities.

-We have a record of more than 25 years of success in recruiting and supporting students in higher education.
-Thanks to your support, we provide students with the tools they need to succeed in school so they can look forward to a future of prosperity for themselves, their families, and their communities.
+The American Indian College Fund has nearly 30 years of success recruiting and supporting students in higher education.
+Thanks to your support, we can provide students with the tools they need to succeed in school so they can look forward to a bright future for themselves, their families, and their communities.

 Pilamayayapi (thank you) for your support and friendship,

 Cheryl Crazy Bull (Sicangu Lakota) has more than 30 years of experience working in education with American Indian institutions.
 Since 2012 she has served as the President and CEO of the American Indian College Fund.
 From 2002-2012 she served as the President of Northwest Indian College (NWIC), a regional tribally-controlled institution located on the Lummi Nation in Washington State.
 She lead the college’s transition to a four-year degree-granting institution and completed substantial construction campus improvements while there.
 Prior to joining NWIC, Crazy Bull was the superintendent of St. Francis Indian School and held teaching and administrative positions at Sinte Gleska University, both on her home reservation of Rosebud in South Dakota.